 All of these learning opportunities are designed to help you with:

 - Supporting your peers and yourself when faced with tough situations

 - Reflecting on your knowledge, attitudes, and experiences related to these issues

 - Developing critical skills to make thoughtful choices inside and outside the classroom

 Access to the online self-paced modules are available in MyUSC through TrojanLearn.
+Schedule your Trojans Respect Consent workshop in MySHR.
 Your completion of these prevention education requirements creates a common knowledge and shared expectation for our campus communities.

 If you have any technical issues with completing the “Trojan Respect Consent” or “Healthy Relationships” trainings, please click here.

-Thank you for your support in maintaining a safe, healthy, and supportive community for members of the Trojan Family at USC as we live, work, and learn all over the world.
+Thank you for your support in maintaining a safe, healthy, and supportive community for USC as we live, work, and learn all over the world.